UNFmontreal/Dcm2Bids/README.md

 `dcm2bids` reorganises NIfTI files using [dcm2niix][dcm2niix-github] into the [Brain Imaging Data Structure][bids] (BIDS).

+## Major upgrade with dcm2bids >=3.0.0

+Please be careful, dcm2bids>=3.0.0 is not compatible with previous config files.
+In order to develop dcm2bids new features we had to build from scratch some of its code.

+Since 3.0.0 and higher, dcm2bids gives more flexible, it is more powerful and reduce the work when creating the config file.

 ## Scope

 `dcm2bids` is a community-centered project.
 It aims to be a friendly,